 Academic suspension is issued when a student enters the term on either probation or continued probation and earns both a term GPA and institutional cumulative GPA below the minimum 2.00 for good standing.
 This includes students admitted on probation for their first semester at NDSU or readmitted on probation following an academic suspension.
 A student may not be considered for readmission for two grading periods following an academic suspension (includes summer).
 An academic suspension appears on the student's official academic transcript.
 A suspension hold is placed on the student's record by the Office of Registration and Record which prevents all future registration.
 If a student has pre-registered for classes in a future semester, these courses will be administratively removed by the Office of Registration and Records.
 Students who are suspended are notified of their suspension status via official NDSU email.

 Filing a Suspension Appeal Based on Extenuating Circumstances

-A student who has been suspended may appeal the suspension but only if there are extraordinary circumstances beyond the student's control that can be supported with documented evidence.
-In addition, the student must meet a minimum institutional cumulative GPA based on total NDSU credits earned.
-An Appeal Academic Suspension form is available online and must be submitted to the Office of Registration and Records by the deadline published on the appeal form.
+A student who has been suspended may appeal the suspension but only if there are extraordinary circumstances beyond the student's control that can be supported with documentation.
+An Appeal Academic Suspension form is available online and must be submitted to the Office of Registration and Records no later than the deadline published on the appeal form.
 If approved, the student must make satisfactory academic progress in the subsequent term according to the published academic standards of the University (see above).
-If there are no extraordinary, documented circumstances students are not eligible for this appeal.

 Readmission After Serving an Academic Suspension